How to Write a Resume That Lands Interviews

 Chronological Resume

-• Lists jobs in reverse order (most recent first).
+• Structure: Lists jobs in reverse chronological order, with the most recent position first.

 Functional Resume